 • Knowledge of EU biodiversity policies and processes;

 • Affinity with the vision and mission of IUCN and a strong interest in and good understanding of European conservation initiatives;

 • Familiarity with IUCN Knowledge Products, in particular the IUCN Red List of Threatened Species and the IUCN Green List Sustainability Standard;

 • Familiarity with EU Wildlife Trade and Use issues is an asset;

 • Previous experience managing a portfolio of projects;

 • Proven experience of successful project proposal development and fundraising;

-• Proficiency in both spoken and written English - knowledge of another EU language is an asset;
+• Complete fluency in the English language, including excellent demonstrated English writing skills - knowledge of another EU language is an asset;

 Applicants are requested to apply online through the HR Management System, by opening the vacancy announcement and pressing the "Apply" button.